org-metaeffekt/metaeffekt-bom-essentials/docs/01-asset-to-sbom.md

 Completeness validation can either be based on automated validation rules applied to an SBOM.
 Such rules can cover:
 * consistency checks based on structure
 * consistency checks based on semantics
-* validation of declared and internal known information
+* validation of declared information against internal knowledge

 Another approach for the validation of completeness are reviews and explorative audits.
 While reviews try to establish an overall status quo, explorations are dedicated to in depth analysis focusing on specific artifacts or modes of